Sneed-Group/broken-t2-cubic-script/README.md

-# t2-debian-script
+# t2-ubuntu-script

-A script to install packages needed to recreate the Luna Linux project from a fresh Debian Testing install with Cinnamon desktop.
+A script to install packages needed to recreate the Luna Linux project from Cubic.
 (Needs internet!)

 ## Donate if you like this software!